FIWARE/test.NonFunctional/tests/authZForce-wilma-keyrock/bundle_authzforce-wilma-keyrock-test-guide-lines.md

 The actor `Access Requester` is played by the **JMeter** application that is installed on a dedicated server and configured to send a `rosource access` request to the PEP Proxy GE **Wilma**.

-The actors `PEP Proxy GE`, `IdM GE` and `PDP GE` are played by the related reference immplementations which are, respectively: **Wilma**, **Keyrock** and **AuthZForce**; they are installed each one in a dedicated server and they are in charge of fulfilling the aforementioned request.
+The actors `PEP Proxy GE`, `IdM GE` and `PDP GE` are played by the related reference implementations which are, respectively: **Wilma**, **Keyrock** and **AuthZForce**; they are installed each one in a dedicated server and they are in charge of fulfilling the aforementioned request.

 The actor `Protected REST Service` is played by the **Apache** application installed on a dedicated server and it is configured to receive a `REST` request from **Wilma**.

-The scenario is realized by executing the following main steps:
+The scenario is realised by executing the following main steps:

 1. JMeter sends a `resource access` request to Wilma.
 2. Wilma, once received the request, sends a first `authorization request` to Keyrock.